Experimental demonstration of quantum advantage for NP verification with limited information

 Now, if Merlin wants to send a value for a specific variable $x_k$ to Arthur, then he can do it perfectly, since by constructing an honest coherent state of the form $\ket{(-1)^{x_k}\alpha}_k$, only one of the two detectors of Arthur has non-zero probability of clicking.
 On the other hand, if Merlin sends any state $\ket{\beta}$, then after the interaction with Arthur's coherent state $\ket{\alpha}$ one important thing is true: no matter what Merlin's state is, there is still a probability of a detector click, which is at least $1-e^{-|\alpha|^2}$ due to the photons in Arthur's coherent state and the fact that we only perform linear optics operations that preserve the number of photons.
 In other words, Arthur obtains a value for each variable with some probability independent of Merlin's message, and this value can be fixed by Merlin if he honestly sends a state that encodes a value.

-After recording the results of his measurements, Arthur checks for each clause for which he has received all four variables whether it is satisfied or not.
-In the ideal case where there are no errors, Arthur will accept if all clauses are satisfied and reject if a clause is not satisfied.
-In the presence of non ideal experimental conditions, we will see that Arthur will use a threshold and accept if at least that fraction of clauses are satisfied or else he will reject.
+After recording the results of his measurements, Arthur assigns values to the variables in the following way: if the detector $D_0$ clicked, then the value is 0, if the detector $D_1$ clicked then the value is 1, while he leaves the variables unassigned if no click was observed.
+Then, Arthur checks for each clause for which he has assigned a value to all four variables whether it is satisfied or not, namely if exactly two out of the four variables in the clause have value 1.
+In the ideal case where there are no errors, Arthur will accept if all clauses are satisfied and reject if any clause is not satisfied.
+In the presence of non-ideal experimental conditions, we will see that Arthur will use a threshold and accept if at least that fraction of clauses are satisfied or else he will reject.

 We are now ready to analyze the completeness of the protocol, namely the probability Arthur accepts assuming that the 2-out-of-4 SAT instance is a satisfiable instance, in which case Merlin prepares a proof state in the form $\ket{\alpha_x}$ for a satisfying assignment $x$.
-Then, we discuss the soundness of the protocol, namely the case in which the instance has no satisfying assignment and where Merlin still wants Arthur to accept his proof.
+Then, we discuss the soundness of the protocol, namely the case in which the instance has no satisfying assignment and where Merlin still wants Arthur to accept his proof and acts dishonestly.
 He will then try to send some general quantum state to trick Arthur, while, as we said, here we make the same type of assumption as in the original work of Aaronson \emph{et al.}~\cite{aaronson2008power}, namely that Merlin still sends a sequence of unentangled states.
 Later, we will complete the analysis by looking at the protocol under non-ideal experimental conditions and see what level of noise the interferometric setup can tolerate in order to maintain a positive gap between the completeness and soundness probabilities.